akoltun/form_obj/README.md

 ### Update Attributes

 Update form object attributes with the parameter hash received from the browser.
+Method `update_attributes` returns self so one can chain calls.

 ```ruby
 simple_form = SimpleForm.new